Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

 Wss4j is a library that maintains an internal state during a signing process, but to avoid confusion it can be summarized as:
 1. `WSSecHeader` wraps around the document to be signed
 2. the WSSecHeader instance `header` will be used as part of the `WSSecSignature`-Builder
-3. the WSSecSignature instance `builder` gets configured with all necessary information, which algorithms are used for signing, digesting, canonicalization, which keyidentifier should be included.
+3. the WSSecSignature instance `builder` gets configured with all necessary information, which algorithms are used for signing, digesting, canonicalization, which key identifier should be included.
 Those settings an vary from webservice to webservice.

-The actual signing the document, that is now nested like a babashka, is happening with the help of an instance of `Crypto`. `Crypto` will contain either a keystore or a truststore or even both.
+The actual signing of the document, which is now nested like a matryoshka doll, is happening with the help of an instance of `Crypto`. `Crypto` will contain either a keystore or a truststore or even both.
 It needs to be specified in the `crypto.properties` file or a runtime which class of Crypto will be used.
  The most common one is [`Merlin`](https://ws.apache.org/wss4j/apidocs/org/apache/wss4j/common/crypto/Merlin.html).
 We have decided to specify its configuration during runtime, since it is more visible than a properties file.
 Nevertheless, the `crypto.properties`-file needs to exist in your `resources` folder neverthless otherwise you will get a following `WSSecurityException`:
 ```java